Traveling overnight, the Indian Pacific

 Seppeltsfield Winery

-bus to take us to the Seppeltsfield Winery.
-Walking through
+us to the Seppeltsfield Winery.
+Walking through the trellis

-the trellis and desending a terrace, we entered the winery.
+and desending a terrace, we entered the winery.
+Descending

-Descending another set of stairs from the main sales are, we
+another set of stairs from the main sales area, we were taken

-were taken through a gallery explaining the history of
+through a gallery explaining the history of Seppeltsfield

-Seppeltsfield Wines.
-The tour ended at a small tasting room
+Wines.
+The tour ended at a small tasting room where we sampled

-where we sampled bubbles and delicious smoked popcorn.
-We then
+bubbles and delicious smoked popcorn.
+We then adjourned to

-adjourned to long tables in an adjacent room to taste several
+long tables in an adjacent room to taste several wines paired

-wines paired with food, along with notes from the tour guide.
+with food, along with notes from the tour guide.
+From there it

-From there it was upstairs to a large storeroom that contained
+was upstairs to a large storeroom that contained barrels of

-barrels of their signature Tawny Port from every year from
+their signature Tawny Port from every year from 1878 onwards.

-1878 onwards.
-As an added treat, we were all given the
+As an added treat, we were all given the opportunity to sample

 [Note: